lee2sman/Intermediate-Programming/classes/week13.md

 ## Firebase

+1. Go to [firebase](http://firebase.google.com) and sign up for an account.
+2. Click Go To Console.
+3. Click *Databases* and choose *Realtime*
+4. Start in test mode and click enable.

-1. Create a new project
-2. Give it a name
+3. Create a new project and give it a name and click continue when  finished
-3. When it finishes creating, click *Add Firebase to your web app*
 4. Your authentication info will appear.
 5. Copy the first line, which will link your project to the current Firebase CDN
 6. Copy the tokens/passes and put it your setup function